Bernese Rescue & Rehoming

 Volunteers

-Rescue is often extremely busy and Fiona and Jeanette, as volunteers themselves, cannot be everywhere, all the time, so at times the club has to rely heavily on help from volunteers within our club.
+Rescue is often extremely busy and Fiona and Jeanette, as volunteers themselves, cannot be everywhere, all the time, so at times the club has to rely on essential help from a wide band of much appreciated volunteers within our club scattered across the country.
 This is not just the obvious providing of a new home for a Rescued dog but volunteers are needed in all areas of the country to help with other things such as ….

 • assessing of dogs prior to the rehoming,